Skip to content

 What the calculator does not include

 Inflation.
-The discount rate and payment amount can be nominal or real (inflation-adjusted), but they must be consistent.
+The discount rate and payment amount can be nominal or real (inflation-adjusted).
 If you are valuing a nominal 1,000 a year stream, use a nominal discount rate.
 If you are valuing an inflation-indexed stream (like a CPI-linked annuity or pension), use a real discount rate.
-Mixing them produces nonsense.
+Nominal and real discount rates produce different results when mixed.

 Mortality and life contingency.
 A true life annuity pays until death, not for a fixed number of periods.
 Valuing a life annuity requires mortality tables in addition to this formula.
 The basic annuity present value here assumes guaranteed payments for the specified term regardless of who lives or dies.